 Virtually any sales skill can be learned, but to master a skill, a learner must be curious.
 A seller with innate curiosity tends to be more open to new things and is happy learning new techniques, tools, and methods.
 Sales is a constantly evolving field and most top-tier professionals find joy in discovering new knowledge and learning new tricks.

 Obviously, low motivation will dampen your performance.
 If you're not enthusiastic about something, it will show one way or another.
 But how do you remain upbeat in a field notorious for bringing everyone down?
 You draw inspiration from within, not from the external circumstances you can’t control.
 Self-motivated sellers retain the energy and competitiveness they need to smartly engage customers and beat their performance metrics.
+Remember, you don’t want to have to keep an eye over their shoulder to foster motivation.
+Truly driven salespeople won't struggle to maintain their drive in a remote-work environment even though they have less day-to-day management.

 Successful sellers not only have a goal in mind, they also persist in achieving that goal.
-Being goal-oriented mean sellers make and execute effective plans that move them closer to their team’s overall business objectives.
+Being goal-oriented means sellers make and execute effective plans that move them closer to their team’s overall business objectives.
 For example, if an account requires the nod of seven decision makers, goal-oriented sellers will target each decision-maker and use the right personalized tactic to secure everyone’s sign-off.
 High sales performers relish the experience of pursuing goals and visualize the rewards for achieving them.

 New sales environments demand a different creature.
 In the digital economy, only sellers with high levels of sociability and adaptability can thrive.
 Today, it takes a game plan played out by many stakeholders to close a single deal and succeed as a team in B2B sales.
-Professionals who don't enjoy teamwork and who lack the flexibility to adapt with new tools, approaches, and tactics will struggle in B2B sales.
+Professionals who don't enjoy teamwork and who lack the flexibility to adapt to new tools, approaches, and tactics will struggle in B2B sales.

 Think You Got What It Takes?